replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/05-downloading-and-installing/assignment.md

 The installer will prompt you for a password for the Admin Console.
 You can enter any password you'd like, but you'll need to remember it when you log in later.
-For easy copy/paste use the password below.
+You can copy/paste the password below if you aren't feeling inspired.

 ```
 [[ Instruqt-Var key="ADMIN_CONSOLE_PASSWORD" hostname="node" ]]